HolmesLab/holmeslab/docs/cahbir/booking-rooms.md

 Reserving rooms is simple.

 1. Go to [the scheduling site](https://cahbir.rutgers.edu/scheduling/), and log in with your group’s credentials.
-The username is the PIs last name, all lowercase.
-The password (which should be changed as soon as possible) is the PIs last name, all lowercase, appended with 1234.
-For instance, my group’s password would be: luci1234
+Our passwords are listed at /Lab_admin/Passwords.xlsx
 2. From the pulldown menu, select testing or huddle rooms as appropriate.
 3. Navigate to the day you need, and select the starting time for the room you want in the grid.
 4. In the menu that appears, fill out A) Your name; B) Any description you would like to show on the calendar (optional); C) The start and end times; D) the area (which should already be correctly populated); E) the room you want (again, should be populated); and finally, F) click save.